 Carbon Pricing in Action

-As of 2017, 42 national and 25 sub-national governments have implemented or planning to implement carbon pricing initiatives.
+As of 2017, 42 national and 25 subnational jurisdictions are pricing carbon.

 These jurisdictions are responsible for more than 22 percent of global emissions.
-Others are developing or considering systems that will put a price on carbon in the future.
-Altogether, these actions will encompass almost half of global CO2 emissions.
+The number of carbon pricing initiatives implemented or scheduled for implementation has almost doubled over the past 5 years, reaching 47 in 2017.
+Altogether, these actions will encompass almost half of global CO₂ emissions.
 Examples include:

-- China launched pilot emissions trading systems in seven cities and provinces in 2013 and 2014 and plans to create to a national system in 2016.
-It has a goal to reduce emissions intensity by 40-45 percent compared with 2005 levels by 2020.
+- China's pilot ETSs in seven cities and provinces--launched in 2013 and 2014--have continued to evolve and expand.
+In parallel, China is preparing to launch a national ETS, with the goal of reducing emissions intensity by 40-45 percent compared with 2005 levels by 2020.

-- Chile approved a carbon tax to start in 2018 that will target large thermal power plants and charge US$5 per metric ton of CO2 emitted.
+- Chile's carbon tax came into effect January 1, 2017, and targets large thermal power plants at US$5/tCO₂e.
 The country has a target of cutting greenhouse gas emissions to 20 percent below 2007 levels by 2020.

-- South Korea launched its ETS in January 2015, covering 525 businesses from 23 sectors that account for about two-thirds of the country's national emissions.
-South Korea has a target to reduce emissions 30 percent below business as usual by 2020.
+- Republic of Korea launched its ETS in January 2015, covering 525 businesses from 23 sectors that account for about two-thirds of the country's national emissions.
+The country has a target to reduce emissions 30 percent below business as usual by 2020.

 - The European Union pioneered international carbon emissions trading in 2005.
 The system, currently the world's largest, covers more than 11,000 power stations and industrial plants, along with airlines, in the 28 EU countries plus three other countries.
 It has struggled with low prices and excess allowances and has been developing plans for reform.